aaronbloomfield/slp/docs/rubyrails-getting-started.md

 What this does is commit to the git repo the tempaltes, but the actual files -- the ones with the passwords -- are not kept in the repo.
 This means, however, that each person who checks out the repo will have to set those values manuall.

 For those who are interested, there are more options listed [here](http://railsapps.github.io/rails-environment-variables.html).
-Keeping this information in environment variables, which is the recommended way to handle this, causes conflits with how Passenger works (Passenger is the Apache module that runs your Rails app)
+Keeping this information in environment variables, which is the recommended way to handle this, causes conflicts with how Passenger works (Passenger is the Apache module that runs your Rails app)

 ### Installing new gems